tushar8133/main-macos/readme.md

 - https://github.com/HandBrake/HandBrake

 # youtube-dl
-download zoom video
+### zoom video
+- open zoom meeting with passcode.
+- open network tab and filter for `mp4`
+- something like this will be there `https://ssrweb.zoom.us/cmr/replay/.../Recording_1920x1080.mp4`
-there will be 2 streams. one for camera video and other for screen sharing.
+- Sometimes there might be 2 streams, one for camera video and other for screen sharing.
-cookie will remain same for both, but url will be different
+- copy full `Request URL` and paste in below code.
+- copy whole `Cookie` and paste in below code.

 ```
 youtube-dl --output "FILENAME_HERE" --referer "https://zoom.us/" \
---add-header "cookie: <copy cookie from network tab in chrome>" \
+--add-header "cookie: PASTE_COOKIE_HERE" \
-"<copy requestURL from network tab in chrome>"
+"PASTE_REQUEST_URL_HERE"
 ```

 # Finder